-- Where schools opt for the provider led programme, which includes materials and funded training, the appropriate body does not need to carry out ECF fidelity checks.
-This is because the provider led programme will already be subject to separate quality assurance through Ofsted and contract management to ensure their training provides fidelity to the ECF. - Where schools choose to deliver the high quality DfE accredited materials, the AB will be checking that the support and training being provided is faithful to the ECF. - Schools delivering their own induction programmes will require an appropriate body to check these have been designed and delivered with fidelity to the ECF.
-A more in-depth level of checking will be carried out throughout the induction period to ensure that training and support provided to the ECT has covered the ECF evidence statements in sufficient breadth and depth.
+- Where schools opt for the provider led programme, which includes materials and funded training, the appropriate body does not need to carry out ITTECF fidelity checks.
+This is because the provider led programme will already be subject to separate quality assurance through Ofsted and contract management to ensure their training provides fidelity to the ECF. - Where schools choose to deliver the high quality DfE accredited materials, the AB will be checking that the support and training being provided is faithful to the ITTECF. - Schools delivering their own induction programmes or opting for a hybrid approach will require an appropriate body to check these have been designed and delivered with fidelity to the ITTECF.
+A more in-depth level of checking will be carried out throughout the induction period to ensure that training and support provided to the ECT has covered all the ITTECF evidence statements in sufficient breadth and depth.